RandomNinjaAtk/arr-scripts/lidarr/readme.md

 ## Updating

-Updating is a bit more combersum.
+Updating is a bit more cumbersome.
 To update, do the following:

 1. Download/update your local `/config/extended.conf` file with the latest options from: [extended.conf](https://github.com/RandomNinjaAtk/arr-scripts/blob/main/lidarr/extended.conf)
 2. Restart the container, wait for it to fully load the application.